stetel/floppy/README.md

 Important: this method will set the new version and call the Loader.onUpgrade() if the version is different from the previous one.
 From the second time and on, the information of the previous version is lost because it was overwritten by the first invocation of the method.

+# Proguard
+Floppy uses Gooogle GSON lib to handle object saving, thus needs to add the rules for excluding certain classes from Proguards.
+These rules are added automatically when you import Floppy via Gradle, so you don't have to worry about it.

+# Authors
+- Lorenzo Lombardo - _Stetel Srl_ - www.stetel.com

+# License
+Printer is available under the [The Apache Software License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)

 # History